teambit/docs/docs/overrides.md

 ---
-id: overriding-components
+id: overrides
-title: Overriding Component Configuration
+title: Overriding Configuration
+sidebar_label: Overrides
 ---

-When a component is packages for distribution, it contains the component's source code and a graph of all the components is depends upon.
+When a component is packaged for distribution, it contains the component's source code, a dependencies graph of all the components is depends upon, and a set of tools, i.e. compiler and tester, for building the component.

-Bit let's modify the component's graph, without making any changes to the component's code, by configuring an **overrides** section.
+Bit let's modify the component's tools, dependencies and configuration, without making any changes to the component's code, by configuring an **overrides** section.

 The overriding function has 2 parts:

 - Overriding rules - determine what components will be impacted
-- Overriding options - the component's features that can be impacted
+- Overriding options - the component's features that can be modified

 ## Overriding Rules